Joao4569/farm_fresh/README.md

 ### Product App

-This app conatins everything needed for Farm Fresh's products, like the product models, views and URL's.
+This app contains everything needed for Farm Fresh's products, like the product models, views and URL's.

 ### Cart App

-This conatins all the views, templates and logic for the shopping cart to function the way that it does.
+This contains all the views, templates and logic for the shopping cart to function the way that it does.

 #### Template Tags

-I created `cart_tools.py` and it's `__init__ .py` file which will ensure that this directory is treated as a Python package making the cart tools module availablefor imports and to use in templates.
-It also contains a function called calc_subtotal which takes in a price and a quantity as parameters and simply returns theirsubtotal.
+I created `cart_tools.py` and it's `__init__ .py` file which will ensure that this directory is treated as a Python package making the cart tools module available for imports and to use in templates.
+It also contains a function called calc_subtotal which takes in a price and a quantity as parameters and simply returns their subtotal.

 #### Context Processor